usnistgov/ARIAC/docs/competition/scoring.rst

 Scoring
 ========

-..
-  :term:`Sphinx`

-There are three major components of the Trial Score in ARIAC 2023.
+There are 3 major components of the Trial Score in ARIAC 2023.

   1. `Cost Factor`: How much does the system (sensors) cost?
   2. `Efficiency Factor`: How fast or efficiently did the system complete the task(s)